When Leadership Weeps The Power of Reverent Submission in Business

 It’s strategic humility.

 This applies in every boardroom and every backend system.
-Sometimes your biggest leadership win is not the decision you made, but the posture you held when you didn’t know what to do.
+Sometimes your biggest leadership win isn't the decision you made, but the posture you held when you didn’t know what to do.

 The Garden Before the Glory